Pixelguru26/RFX-Blender-Asset-Library/README.md

 					> Attempts to replicate the equivalent mesh editing tool as a geometry node.
 Method used is vertex sliding along edge cross tangents.
 				- Instance Along Curve
 					> Instantiates objects onto a curve facing along the tangent.
+				- Pinwheel
+					> Extremely powerful modifier which transforms geometry to conform to a curve and arrays it around a circle.
+					> Intended usage: construct a section of a wheel/other round object with intended result pattern, subdivide, and apply modifier.
+					- Lateral index: axis transformed into a curve.
+Anything aligned along this axis will end up at the same radius.
+					- Radial index: axis defining radius.
+Anything aligned along this axis will end up at the same angle.
+					- Axis index: axis of rotation.
+Anything aligned on this axis will stay aligned.
+				- Relathe
+					> Reconstructs a rotationally-symmetrical object with a new angular resolution.
+					> Cuts the object into a profile curve and rotates it at new intervals.
+					> Currently may cause inconsistent normals.
+Looking into it.
+				- Screw
+					> Operates much like the stack modifier.
+					> Currently only operates on Z axis.
+				- Wedge Ring
+					> I'll be honest, I forgot how this worked.
+Documentation to come later.
 		- Utilities
 			- Proximity Select
 			- Sample Nearest Point